Tenth Circuit Urged to Deny Albuquerque’s Attempt to Fine Litigants and Lawyers for Seeking to Vindicate Voting Rights

 Body

 Today, the Campaign Legal Center, joined by Democracy 21, filed an amici brief in New York Republican State Committee v.
-Securities and Exchange Commission (SEC) urging the U.S. District Court for the District of Columbia to deny a preliminary injunction and dismiss the latest challenge to pay-to-play laws.
+Securities and Exchange Commission (SEC), urging the D.C.
+Circuit Court of Appeals to reject the latest challenge to pay-to-play laws brought by the state Republican parties of New York and Tennessee.

 The rule was implemented after SEC and state investigations uncovered extensive evidence of fraud in the award of state investment contracts.
 One such scheme involved former New York State Comptroller Alan Hevesi, who was ultimately convicted of steering $250 million in pension funds to an investment firm in exchange for gifts and more than $500,000 in contributions.